-In a warehouse scenario, the location data tracked from the SmartWatch can be sent back to Leonardo to create analytics on hotspots, throughput, and help managers understand productivity as they will be able to identify any bottlenecks in the process (or physical location).
-We can also understand how people are interacting with their working environment.
-Are there any alerts for heart rates?
-Has any employee ventured into a dangerous area?
-Have any employees gone for periods of time without activity?
+In a warehouse scenario, the location data tracked from the SmartWatch can be sent back to Leonardo to create analytics on hotspots, throughput and help managers understand productivity as they will be able to identify any bottlenecks in the process (or physical location!).
+We can also understand how people are interacting to their working environment; are there any alerts for heart rates, has any employee ventured into a dangerous area or have any employee gone for periods of time without activity.

-SAP Leonardo’s IoT bridge allows us to utilize connected assets, fleet, products, and people to bring together a range of actionable insights that trigger alerts and tackle challenges in real time.
+SAP Leonardo’s IoT bridge allows us to utilise connected assets, fleet, products and people to bring together a range of actionable insights that will trigger alerts and tackle challenges in real time.
 Machine Learning automates pattern recognition, which could be used to distribute work more efficiently across the network based on the analytics from the Smart Watch data.

 This platform gives us a set of tools that are very powerful in combination with current technology.
-SAP Leonardo is the bridge to a range of new opportunities, bringing enterprise-level software and analytics into the modern world.
+SAP Leonardo is the bridge to a whole new range of opportunities, bringing enterprise level software and analytics into the modern world.
 The time to get hands on with innovation, and turn theory into reality, is now!